First Horizon Park: Minor League Baseball

 Nashville played its final game in the Pacific Coast League on September 2, 2019.
 On the last day of the season before a Labor Day crowd of 9,987, the Sounds defeated the San Antonio Missions, 6–5, when Matt Davidson hit a 13th-inning, walk-off sacrifice fly to center field that allowed Andy Ibáñez to score from third base.
 The start of the 2020 season was postponed due to the COVID-19 pandemic before being cancelled on June 30.
 Following the 2020 season, Major League Baseball assumed control of Minor League Baseball in a move to increase player salaries, modernize facility standards, and reduce travel.
 Triple-A affiliations were rearranged to situate those teams closer to their major league parent clubs.
 The Sounds reaffiliated with the Milwaukee Brewers and were placed in the Triple-A East.
 The ballpark hosted its first game in the new league on May 11, 2021, in which the visiting Memphis Redbirds defeated the Sounds, 18–6.
 Capacity for the first three games was limited to 40 percent, but it was raised to nearly 100 percent on May 14.
 The Sounds led all of Minor League Baseball in 2021 in total and average attendance with 436,868 people attending games at First Horizon Park, for an average attendance of 6,721 per game.

 In 2022, the Triple-A East became known as the International League, the name historically used by the regional circuit prior to the 2021 reorganization.
 Nashville began play in the renamed league on April 5 with a win at home against the Durham Bulls, 5–4.
 The single-game ballpark attendance record of 12,409 was set on July 16 for a game between Nashville and Memphis, a 10–0 loss.
 The Sounds again led the minors in total attendance (555,576) while having the fourth-highest average (7,611) in 2022.

+The ballpark was the site of a no-hitter on May 3, 2024, when the visiting Norfolk Tides allowed no hits against the Sounds in a 2–0 Nashville loss.
+The feat was accomplished by starting pitcher Chayce McDermott (6.2 IP) and relievers Nolan Hoffman (1.1 IP) and Kaleb Ort (1 IP).
+McDermott walked two batters in the seventh inning accounting for the only Nashville baserunners.